"Now I drive around the neighborhood three times" City of Zurich cancels blue zone - residents frustrated and angry

 Access from the highway to the neighborhood is to be blocked

-Another resident, who also wishes to remain anonymous, is annoyed by the new traffic regulations: "The city also wants to block access from the highway into the neighborhood, allegedly because of unwanted slow-moving traffic."
+Another resident, who also wishes to remain anonymous, is also annoyed by the new traffic regulations: "The city wants to block access from the highway into the neighborhood, allegedly because of unwanted slow-moving traffic."
 This would force all Brunau residents to take a detour through Wollishofen or over the Utobrücke bridge in future.

 In addition to additional search traffic due to the lost parking spaces, this will lead to significantly more traffic in the neighborhoods.
-The current traffic situation in the Brunau district is not a problem at all: "I can't shake off the impression that the red-green government is using the cycle routes and the supposedly urgently needed new traffic regime as an excuse to push citizens out of the city who still own a car."
+The current traffic situation in the Brunau district is not a problem at all: "I can't shake off the impression that the red-green government is using the cycle routes and the supposedly urgently needed new traffic regime as an excuse to force citizens out of the city who still own a car."